 Esteemed programs within the SEC like those at Tennessee and Georgia now face the task of presenting their methodologies for determining the financial aspects linked to miscellaneous expenses encompassed within their COA calculations.
 Notably, comments from Mark Richt, the coach at Georgia, have directed attention to the potential manipulation of these formulas.

-In January, however, the power five conferences — the ACC, Big 12, Big Ten, Pac-12 and SEC – granted the ability to offer student athletes stipends to cover the full cost of attendance, and the other Division I football conferences followed suit.
+Nevertheless, in January, a significant development transpired as the power five conferences – namely the ACC, Big 12, Big Ten, Pac-12, and SEC – granted permission to offer stipends to student athletes, intended to cover the complete cost of attendance.
+Subsequently, other Division I football conferences embraced a similar stance.

 This juncture is where uncertainties arise.
 The methodologies adopted by financial aid offices for estimating expenses related to travel and personal aspects exhibit variances across different institutions.
 These divergent approaches result in discrepancies in the stipend amounts extended by various schools, introducing a fresh dimension of distinction within the fiercely competitive domain of recruiting in college athletics.

 This transformation has triggered debates surrounding the potential manipulation of the system to secure elevated COAs, thereby conferring recruiting advantages upon select institutions.
 For instance, when COA figures for the 2015-16 academic term were publicly disclosed, questions arose concerning the substantial contrast between the $5,666 stipend at the University of Tennessee in Knoxville, covering transportation and personal expenses, and the $1,580 stipend at the University of Southern California in the notably expensive city of Los Angeles.